Jon Monday: Retirement

 In 2012 mondayMEDIA released the feature-length documentary Save KLSD: Media Consolidation and Radio, that documented about the history and effects of media consolidation on democracy in the United States.
 Filmed over several years, interviews included, Bill Moyers, Robert Reich, Van Jones, Phil Donahue, radio talkshow host Ed Schultz, Cenk Uygur, Amy Goodman, Thom Hartmann, radio talkshow host Stacy Taylor, John Nichols, Richard Wolffe, Randi Rhodes, Congressman Bob Filner, Jon Adelstein, Robert McChesney, Bob Edgar, Mike Aguirre, Marjorie Cohn, Michael Krasny, and author Eric Klinenberg.
 It is produced by Jennifer Douglas and Jon Monday, and directed by Monday for distribution by mondayMEDIA.
 It was released on DVD in April 2012.
+The film's national broadcast premiered on Link TV on Saturday, September 8, 2012 at 2:30pm PST.

 Work with Huston Smith

 Monday's work with Huston Smith yielded two DVDs, The Roots of Fundamentalism, in 2006 with Phil Cousineau interviewing Huston about the genesis of modern Christian Fundamentalism, which came into existence around 1900 in reaction to modern scholarship into the origin of the biblical scriptures, which raised questions about who really wrote them and when they were written.
 The second DVD was from 2012, The Arc of Life: Huston Smith on Life, Death & Beyond, was Huston being interviewed by noted American gerontologist and psychologist, Ken Dychtwald.
 In 2015, Monday released a biographical documentary video about Smith's association with Vedanta and how it impacted his life and career.